GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/Projects/Telomere_analysis/Single_cell_analysis/README.md

 ## Required Software
 * **R** >=4.0.0 version: You need to install the packages loaded in the [accessory script](scripts/accessory_functions.R).

-*Of note*: To install the [MAST R package](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0844-5), please use the following command to ensure the MAST version is >= 1.16.0:
+*Of note*: To install the [MAST R package](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0844-5), please use the following command to ensure you install the MAST version >= 1.16.0:

 ```
 devtools::install_github("RGLab/MAST")